cardan22/Julies_bakery/README.md

 # Testing

-I tested all the links on every page, and they're working as expected.
-The navigation bar was also tested on different devices and works fine.
-Additionally, I checked the website's appearance on various screen sizes, and everything seems to be working correctly.
+I tested all the links on each page and they worked as expected.
+I also checked the navigation bar on different devices and it worked well.
+I also made sure that the website looked good on different screen sizes and found no problems.
+I tested the website on Google Chrome, Microsoft Edge, and Safari, as well as on both iPhone and Android devices.

 ### List of main issues: